Digital Marketing Professional (10+ years). I sell things on Craigslist occasionally; I've sold small items and big

 "I've posted a few Craigslist ads, and they never work or sell anything ..." is a common complaint I hear.

 Don't worry.
 You're in the same boat as a lot of people.
 Craigslist has made it so easy for anyone to post an ad for just about anything that many people have tried their hand at it and failed.
 This discourages them.
 I'm going to help you.

-I've been managing a retail marketing department for years and am going to share some basic tips with you on how to make a Craigslist ad that sells that piece of furniture, or old guitar, or rug, or tool, or whatever you're trying to sell.
+I've been managing a retail marketing department for years and am going to share some basic tips with you on how to make a Craigslist ad that sells that piece of furniture, an old guitar, rug, or tool, or whatever you're trying to sell.

 There is also a chance that you've heard of Craigslist but have never used it to sell or buy anything.
 If that is the case, www.craigslist.org is a site where users (like yourself) can create and browse ads.
 It is free to use.
 You can do all sorts of great stuff on this site.
-You can look for jobs, like-minded people, but it is most commonly used to sell and purchase personal products and services.
+You can look for jobs with like-minded people, but it is most commonly used to sell and purchase personal products and services.

 The Basic Components of a Craigslist Ad